chromealex/Unity3d.UI.Windows/README.md

 Any component, layout container or module can be animated.

 - Events
-OnInit - fire once on first window initialize
+OnInit - fire once on first window initialize<br>
 OnDeinit - fire once on destroy OnShowBegin(System.Action = null)
 OnShowEnd